Subscribe for all my updates and don't miss a thing! Sign me up!

 The truth is, this attraction has only gained prominence since people started to learn more about the beauty and uniqueness of Jamaica when the tourism industry took off some decades ago.

 It is noted for its crystal clear turquoise waters and near white sand.
-Its sheltered location provides calm waters encouraging even the most diffident swimmers to practice safely.
+Its sheltered location provides calm waters, encouraging even the most diffident swimmers to practice safely.

 So what's the big deal with it?...you want to ask right?

 It is said that Dr. Alexander James McCatty founded a sanatorium in Montego Bay in 1880.
-He allowed his friends including several doctors to bathe at his small beach which was entered through a cave.
+He allowed his friends, including several doctors, to bathe at his small beach which was entered through a cave.

 In the 1920's, Sir Herbert Barker, an English osteopath, visited the beach and was impressed by the curative powers of the waters.
 He wrote an article which helped the beach become well known.

 Back to Top

 During the 17th Century, Port Royal was the shipping commerce hub and mecca of Jamaica.
-It was noted for it's wealthy lifestyle displays and little regard to morals.
+It was noted for it's wealthy lifestyle displays and very little regard to morals.